Key Takeaways

 Landlords must keep rental properties in habitable condition.
 This includes maintaining plumbing, heating, electrical systems, and structural components.

-Landlords must also ensure the property has adequate hot water, proper ventilation, working smoke and carbon monoxide detectors, and is free from pests, mold hazards, and other conditions affecting health or safety.
+Landlords must also ensure the rental property has adequate hot water, proper ventilation, working smoke and carbon monoxide detectors, and is free from pests, mold hazards, and other conditions affecting health or safety.

 Important Washington Landlord-Tenant Laws